motionproto/pf2e-reignmaker/docs/archived/events-incidents-audit-2025-10-13.md

 ### Root Cause Analysis

 The console logs showing "duplicate" creation are actually:
-1. CheckInstanceService logs: `✅ [CheckInstanceService] Created event instance: ...`
+1. OutcomePreviewService logs: `✅ [OutcomePreviewService] Created event instance: ...`
 2. EventPhaseController logs: `✅ [EventPhaseController] Created event instance: ...`

 These are **TWO LOGS for ONE creation**, not duplicate instances.